MIKHAIL KOPELMAN | Violin

 The Kopelman Quartet records for Nimbus Records and has also recorded for Wigmore Live.
 In 2017, Nimbus released a live recording from the quartet’s Edinburgh Festival debut in 2003 and in 2018, the latest in the quartet’s Shostakovich Plus series, Shostakovich’s 2nd string quartet paired with Evgeny Kissin’s string quartet.

 The Kopelman Quartet’s tours have taken the ensemble to many distinguished venues in Europe, Russia and America.
-Festivals in which they have played include the Edinburgh International Festival, the Valladolid Festival, the Zurich Festival, the Colmar Festival, Prague Spring Festival, December Nights, Moscow, and the Ravinia Festival in the United States.
-Future engagements include the Wigmore Hall, London, and the Concertgebouw, Amsterdam.
+Festivals in which they have played include the Edinburgh International Festival, the Valladolid Festival, the Zurich Festival, the Colmar Festival, Prague Spring Festival, the Verbier Festival, December Nights, Moscow, and the Ravinia Festival in the United States.

 Representation: General Management